 All health insurance plans work on the same basic principle.
 You pay a monthly fee, called a premium, to the insurance company.
 It pools the money from all its customers’ premiums and uses it to pay a portion of their health care costs as needed.
 As long as the amount it pays out is less than it collects in premiums, the company makes a profit.

 To make sure their costs stay below their earnings, health insurance plans require their customers to cover some of their own care costs.
 In addition to your monthly premium, your costs can include:

-- Coinsurance.
 Even after you reach your deductible, you typically have to pay a portion of your health care costs.
-In some cases, the insurance company pays a percentage of each medical bill, and you pay the rest.
+In some cases, the insurance company pays a percentage of each bill and you pay the rest.
 Your share is called coinsurance.
-For example, if you have a plan with 20% coinsurance and receive a $200 bill from the doctor, you pay $40 and the company pays the other $160.
+For example, if your plan has 20% coinsurance, you pay $40 of a $200 doctor bill and the insurer pays $160.

-You’re not actually required to sign up for a workplace health plan just because one is available to you.
+You don’t have to sign up for a workplace health plan just because you’re eligible for one.
 You’re allowed to shop around for a better deal on federal, state, or private health marketplaces.

 However, for most people, an employer’s plan is the cheapest way to get health coverage.
 For one thing, insurance premiums for workplace plans tend to be lower than those for individuals.
-Also, most businesses reduce the cost still more by picking up part of the tab — at least for their employees, and sometimes for their spouses and children.
+Also, most businesses reduce the cost further by picking up part of the tab for their employees.
+Some employers subsidize health insurance costs for employees’ spouses and children as well.

 The Federal Health Marketplace

 If you can’t get health coverage from an employer, the first place to look for it is the federal health insurance marketplace at HealthCare.gov.
 Through this site, the government makes plans from private insurance companies available to the public.